 Plateau Corvette Club members attend an Alzheimer’s event held in Algood Tn, after the event club members headed to Marioochi’s Pizza, in Sparta, for lunch.

+Plateau Corvette club members were off to conquer some of the rides of the SOUTHERN DOZEN!
 There’s no better place to leave the daily grind in the dust than roaring around the curves of the Southern Dozen!
 Surrounded by some of the most breathtaking natural beauty in the country, you’ll find the freedom of exhilaration as you wind through the foothills and mountains of Northeast Tennessee, Southwest Virginia and Western North Carolina.

 They also visited the Bristol Motor Speedway and drove 8 HOT laps on the track then visited the Birthplace of Country Music Museum.